Lighter-than-air systems · Crawl · Walk · Run

 Remote mine logistics is expensive, seasonal, and getting worse.

-Ice roads in the Canadian Shield now operate roughly ten fewer days per decade due to warming temperatures.
+Winter ice roads across northern Canada now operate roughly ten fewer days per decade due to warming temperatures.
 Mines that depend on them carry months of consumables on-site to hedge against late openings and early closures, at enormous inventory cost.
 When roads close unexpectedly, the only alternative is emergency air freight at rates that bear no relationship to actual transport economics.

 $4,500–$7,500